danielharrell/open-eyes-lect-2017-18/Open.md

 And Eliot addresses the reader directly, I think, to persuade us, if not to love him, at least to acknowledge him, and come to know him, then, in his selfhood, just as Dorothea must learn to do.
-Yet to know him in his selfhood is to pity him, evidently, for a self he can never escape.
+Yet to know him in his selfhood, on Eliot's account, is to pity him for a self he can never escape.
 Eliot writes as if there were no way to enjoy, and still be enclosed.
 For what selfhood is left once we are possessed, fully, by the glory we behold?
-Or once our consciousness is transformed, rapturously, into the vividness of a thought?
-The ardor of a passion?
-The energy of an action?
+Or once our consciousness is transformed, rapturously, into the vividness of a thought, the ardor of a passion, the energy of an action?
 Eliot describes enjoyment as if it were an experience not of satisfaction, but of consummation.
-A liberation from the self in need, but where what remains in deliverance is *not* the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.
+A liberation from the self in need, intelligibly enough; but where what remains in deliverance, more puzzlingly, is *not* the self fulfilled, or even a self at all, but only the fulfillment itself, with nothing left to fill.

-But how can there *be* fulfillment with nothing left to fill?
-The paradox here is again the paradox of self-transcendence, or an openness pure and true.
-Yet Eliot describes it without paradox.
-That is, she writes this description not to make joy look exceptional, but to make the man who lacks it look exceptional.

-an openness pure and true. , can make it easy to doubt Eliot's description of enjoyment.
+The puzzle here is again the puzzle of self-transcendence, or the paradox of being open, without being enclosed.
+Yet Eliot describes this as if it were patent rather than puzzling.
+She writes of enjoyment, in other words, not to make *it* look exceptional, but to make a life without it look exceptional.
+And if we are to pity the man trapped in a joyless life, and acknowledge him, through pity, in his selfhood, then it seems we must take the self-transcendence he has never known to be a matter of fact, not a matter for doubt.
+Yet how can it be taken this way, unless it *is*, somehow, a matter of fact?

+But this suggests that the limit in arguments against openness is that they are arguments, then, against a fact.
+They suppose that something present, perhaps even ever-present, might not be possible, and then crown this mistake by deeming it impossible.
+Or to speak more generously of such arguments, if indeed they are arguments against a fact: our wonder at the word "open" should not be dispelled by them, but deepened.
+And one way to acknowledge this, I think, is to recast our question in wonder.
+For what if this question, now, were *not*: how is being open possible?
+But rather: how is being open present?

+# Part Four {#four}

+, even though it is easy
+to doubt from Eliot's description.
 We might accuse it of falsely making what we feel into what we are, when there is no escape from what we are, even in the most ecstatic feeling of joy.
 Once the feeling is gone, we can presume, it will leave us with a self in need, as if our liberation in joy were just a dream.
-Yet Eliot writes her description not to make joy look exceptional, but to make the man who lacks it look exceptional.
-And if we are to pity him, it seems we must take the self-transcendence in joy that Causabon has never known to be true rather than false.
+But again, to raise such doubts misses the point, by turning us away from Causabon and even carrying us outside the novel.
+If Eliot writes her description as if any such doubt is beside the point.
+And on her behalf, we might say raising such doubts is less likely to deepen our reading of the\
+novel, is not a way of reading the novel more deeply, to halt our reading of the novel likelier to ruin our reading than to deepen it, risks reading the novel poorly rather than well. .
+We must accept Eliot's description rather than question it, even though questions are easy to come by. this description of self-transcendence to be a matter of fact, not a matter for doubt. the self-transcendence he has never known to be true rather than false.
 A matter of fact rather than a matter for doubt.
 But this confronts us with another paradox.
 For how can we take a matter *as* fact, if it is easy to doubt?
 That is, how can we *read* what Eliot writes about self-transcendence as she intends it, if it is possible to *doubt* what she writes as she intends it?
 One answer is that what Eliot writes about self-transcendence can be questioned outside the novel, even if it goes unquestioned inside the novel.
 But this answer only sharpens the paradox.
 For why is it then only outside the novel, and outside ourselves as readers of the novel, that a description of being outside ourselves becomes questionable?

+- Make new part for Bergson

 There is an answer to this question too, but it only sharpens the paradox further.
 For on this answer, it is only